Gwadar Port: Location

 Gwadar Port is situated on the shores of the Arabian Sea in the city of Gwadar, located in the Pakistani province of Balochistan.
 The port is located 533 km from Pakistan's largest city, Karachi, and is approximately 120 km from the Iranian border.
 It is located 380 km away from Oman, and near key oil shipping lanes from the Persian Gulf.
 The greater surrounding region is home to around two-thirds of the world's proven oil reserves.
 It is also the nearest warm-water seaport to the landlocked, but hydrocarbon rich, Central Asian Republics, as well as Afghanistan.

 The port is situated on a rocky outcropping in the Arabian sea that forms part of a natural hammerhead-shaped peninsula protruding out from the Pakistani coastline.
 The peninsula, known as the Gwadar Promontory, consists of rocky outcropping reaching an altitude of 560 feet with a width of 2.5 miles that are connected to the Pakistani shore by a narrow and sandy 12 kilometre long isthmus.
 The isthmus separates the shallow Padi Zirr bay to the west, from the deep water Demi Zirr harbour in the east.

-Background
+Gwadar Port has significant advantages compared to other ports in the region due to its depth, natural breakwater, and desert climate with little seasonal variation.

+History

+In 1783, the Khan of Kalat, Mir Noori Naseer Khan Baloch, granted Gwadar to Taimur Sultan, the vanquished leader of Muscat, who was entrusted with its governance on behalf of the Khan.
+Despite Taimur Sultan's eventual recovery of power in Muscat, the Omani administration continued to hold sway over Gwadar through the appointment of local governors.

+In 1797, Saiad Sultan assumed the leadership of Muscat, but he did not relinquish control of the Gwadar enclave to Kalat.
+This resulted in a dispute between the Sultan's descendants and the Khan of Kalat regarding the governance of Gwadar, which led to British involvement in the matter.
+Eventually, the British brought telegraph lines to the town.
+Having secured concessions from the Sultan for the utilization of the region, the British assisted Muscat in maintaining control over Gwadar.